 Your sebaceous glands are constantly searching for balance between skin that is too dry to adequately protect you and skin that is too oily to be comfortable and which can also lead to acne outbreaks.
 It’s easier for your body to find this balance when the hormone levels that affect sebaceous glands and sebum production are more consistent through a healthy, low-sugar diet.
-Another dietary concern is to seek out foods that are known to reduce inflammation, which can help make it more difficult for pores to become clogged.
+Another strategy is to seek out foods known to reduce inflammation, which can make it more difficult to clog pores.
 By interfering with both blood sugar levels and the body’s inflammatory response, stress is also associated with more frequent acne outbreaks.

 The Role of Bacterial Infections in Acne Outbreaks

-When excess oil clogs a pore, it inevitably traps bacteria in the pore creating an environment in which the bacteria can thrive to the point of trigger an immune response.
+When excess oil clogs a pore, it inevitably traps bacteria in the pore.
+This creates an environment in which the bacteria can thrive to the point of triggering an immune response.
 Many types of bacteria that are already part of skin’s biome can create this localized infection.
 C. acnes is one of the most common types of bacteria, but there are others.
 There also good and bad strains of the acne bacteria itself.

 While dirt and grime that gets rubbed into the pores of the skin can certainly exacerbate aggravate acne, it’s the clogged pores that make it difficult-to-impossible to prevent acne for any length of time, no matter how clean you keep the area.
-This is why an antibacterial ointment may help an acne lesion heal but is rarely enough on its own to prevent future acne outbreaks.
-Especially if aggravated, popped, or left untreated, acne pimples can also develop a secondary infection that’s often caused by staph bacteria.
+An antibacterial ointment may help an acne lesion heal but is rarely enough to prevent future acne outbreaks.
+Especially if aggravated, popped, or left untreated, acne pimples can develop a secondary infection caused by staph bacteria.

 Acne Mechanica and Excessive Cleaning

-This is the type of acne you get when your skin is repeated rubbing up against an uncomfortable fabric or other surface.
+This type of acne occurs when your skin repeatedly rubs against an uncomfortable fabric or other surface.
 Athletes may struggle this type of acne, as well as people who sit for long periods of the day.
-If you notice acne in a spot where an accessory or article of clothing tends to rub against, there’s a good chance this is what’s going on.
+If you notice acne in a spot where an accessory or article of clothing tends to rub, there’s a good chance this is what’s going on.
 That said, skin irritants can also be something of a contributing factor with other types of acne.
 Sebum, your body’s natural oil secretion, helps protect our skin against mild cuts and abrasions.
-When the skin is irritated, more oil is produced.
+Irritated skin produces more oil.
 This includes taking too many showers or trying to scrub the affected area too hard when cleaning.
 This applies to traditional exfoliating treatments as well.
-There are specially formulated liquid exfoliators that can be used when managing acne.
+There are special liquid exfoliators that can help manage acne.

 Genetic and Medical Causes of Acne Outbreaks

 An underlying medical condition may be causing acne outbreaks by interfering with the body’s hormone levels.
-Any time you experience additional medical symptoms, along with acne or skin rash, it’s a good idea to get checked out by a doctor.
+Any time you experience additional medical symptoms, along with acne or skin rash, it’s a good idea to see a doctor.
 Some acne-like pimples are actually a different skin condition altogether, as may be the case with rosacea.
 Some people suffer from types of severe acne that can be difficult to treat and manage.
 This includes pyoderma faciale, acne fulminans and acne conglobata.